 So, now we are up-to-speed on this artist who as found an extraordinary and fluid medium to display his creativity.
 Through gorgeous hand-crafted cocktails, Tenzin has found the outlet for his passion and a means for success.
 And we’re pretty sure that success was just solidified.
 On March 8th, his face will appear on this lemon juice bottle that will be distributed in 4,500 Walmart locations.

 What the?
 Yes, you read that correctly, the branding of Tenzin Samdo is going National.
 So, what does that mean?
 Just like his famed Instagram account reads, Quality Matters!
 Tenzin teamed with Next Phase Enterprises to create basic drink mixes that are high quality.
 If you want to make a craft cocktail, that burn-your-throat-chemical-laden sour mix doesn’t cut it.
 So, they are producing natural and healthy mixes with a longer shelf life.
 You too can be a cocktail artist!

 Besides hitting the bottle big time, Tenzin plans to continue to elevate his game.
 His goal is always to be a step ahead in the service and entertainment industry.
 Charisma, passion, and compassion are important qualities in a bartender.
-If you’ve ever worked at a drinking well, this is a fact you know well.
+If you’ve ever worked serving drinks, this is a fact you know well.
 It’s the reason why in part no one is ever “just” a bartender.